-Fidget tools, sometimes referred to as fidgets or fidget toys, are tools to help with self-regulation.
+Fidget tools, sometimes referred to as sensory tools or fidget toys, are designed to help with self-regulation.
 Fidgets come in a variety of formats and have been shown to help students focus, relax, and maintain attention to instruction.

-Many fidget tools can be purchased inexpensively on Amazon or a local store.
+Many of these tools can be purchased inexpensively on Amazon or a local store.
 However, you can also easily create your own, like these sensory bottles.

-Other students have clear sensory needs that can be addressed with fidgets.
+Other students have clear sensory needs that can be addressed with fidget tools.
 The student who is constantly chewing his shirt or picking at her scabs may benefit from having an alternative way to get the sensory stimulation he or she needs.
-Fidgets are an easy way to provide this without interrupting instruction.
+This makes them an easy way to provide this input without interrupting instruction.